 Co-washing, reverse washing—I’ve tried the lot.
 But nothing seems to treat my curls better than a good-old-fashioned shampoo-and-conditioner combo.

 But don’t be led down the wrong path.
-“One of the most common misconceptions is that curly hair needs a smoothing shampoo, but it’s just not the case,” Justine Marjan, a Tresemmé global ambassador, once told me backstage at New York Fashion Week.
-Curly hair needs a bit of grip, not only to keep the curls in place but also to stop them falling flat throughout the day.
+“One of the most common misconceptions is that curly hair needs a smoothing shampoo, but it’s just not the case,” Justine Marjan, celebrity hairstylist and Tresemmé global ambassador, once told me backstage at New York Fashion Week.
+Curly hair needs a bit of grip, not only to keep the curls in place but also to stop them from falling flat throughout the day.

-As for conditioner, rake it through the lengths (avoid the roots, as that’ll only weigh curls down) before using a comb to eke it through before rinsing out.
+As for conditioner, rake it through the lengths (but avoid the roots, as that’ll only weigh curls down) before using a comb and rinsing out.
 I shampoo once a week to stop my hair from drying out, but I use conditioner every single day.

 Step 2: The Prep

 Start with a curl cream.
-John Frieda’s Frizz-Ease Miraculous Recovery Creme Serum ($24) is the most lightweight and non-greasy serum out there, but Redken Curvaceous Ringlet Shape Perfecting Lotion ($21) is slightly heavier, making it perfect for curls that need a little more persuasion like mine.
-Apply a 50 pence–size blob, and use fingertips to twist sections of the hair from the top to help the curls form.
+John Frieda’s Frizz-Ease Extra Strength 6 Effects Serum ($10) is one the most lightweight and non-greasy serums out there, but Redken Curvaceous Ringlet Shape Perfecting Lotion ($21) is slightly heavier, making it perfect for curls that need a little more persuasion like mine.
+Apply a dime-sized blob, and use fingertips to twist sections of the hair from the top to help the curls form.

-Then scrunch a satsuma-size blob (or a bit more if your hair is longer than shoulder length) of Kérastase Curl Ideal Mousse ($23) or Pureology Clean Volume Mousse ($29) through the lengths.
+Then scrunch clementine-sized blob (or a bit more if your hair is longer than shoulder length) of Kérastase Discipline Mousse for Curly Hair ($30) or Pureology Clean Volume Mousse ($29) through the lengths.
 Forget the thought of crispy ringlets—this lighter-than-air mousse soon disappears, leaving only springy, defined curls in its wake.

 Step 3: The Drying